syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 By default, the grid view is manipulated with name, start date, finish date, duration, progress, predecessor, and resources columns.

 The visible columns of grid view can be customized using the [`VisibleGridColumns`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gantt.SfGantt.html#Syncfusion_UI_Xaml_Gantt_SfGantt_VisibleGridColumns) property.
+In XAML, the columns are specified as a comma-separated string; in C#, they are combined using the `TaskAttributes` flags enum.

 The following code sample demonstrates how to customize the visible columns.